 I am writing this hungry, so let’s just jump right in!

 Cronut At Refreshment Port, Epcot

-If you don’t know what a cronut is it’s exactly as it sounds, a donut made out of flaky layered croissant dough.
-I was a little skeptical but thought I’d give it a go and OMG it was so good!
+If you don’t know what a cronut is it’s exactly as it sounds, a doughnut made out of flaky layered croissant dough.
+I was a little sceptical but thought I’d give it a go and OMG it was so good!
 The cinnamon sugar meant it was sweet and flavourful while the hot and flaky layers were just a complete delight!
-It wasn't overly heavy like some US deserts can be, just a buttery delicious delight!
+It wasn’t overly heavy like some US deserts can be, just a buttery delicious delight!
 If you are on the dining plan like we were it’s just one snack credit and totally worth it.

 Butterbeer at The Hog’s Head, Hogsmeade, Islands of Adventure

 There’s no way you can go to Hogsmeade and not try this famous drink from the Harry Potter Universe.
 It’s not to everyone’s taste that’s for sure, but if you have a sweet tooth like me you will love it.
 The recipe is a closely guarded secret of course but the closest thing I can describe it as is cream soda with a little butterscotch and a thick, creamy head.
 It’s probably not advisable to drink one before getting on Harry Potter and the Forbidden Journey unless you want to see it again too soon…

 Mickey Mouse Blueberry Muffin, Cinderella’s Royal Table, Magic Kingdom

 Sometimes it’s the simple things that are the best, right?
 Towards the end of our last vacation, I ate one of these adorable Mickey-shaped treats for breakfast inside Cinderella’s castle.
 Now it is a known fact that all food tastes better when it’s Mickey-shaped, and this is no exception.
 A lot of the snacks in the parks can be overly sweet or heavy, so after two weeks this refreshing, fruity muffin was exactly what I needed.